passport/www.passportjs.org/docs/facebook.md

 with the `failureMessage` option which will add the message to `req.session.messages`.

-That path of this route should be the value supplied for the `callbackURL` option in the strategy configuration above.
+The path of this route should be the value supplied for the `callbackURL` option in the strategy configuration above.